runekaagaard/django-hypergen/examples/coredocs/LIVEVIEW.rst

 *meta (None)*
     Send this meta data back to the server.
 *when (None)*
-    A dotted path to a frontend predicate function that decides wether to trigger the callback.
+    A dotted path to a frontend predicate function that decides whether to trigger the callback.

 call_js
 -------